Spyxpo/python_scs/README.md

 Document database with query builder.
 SCS supports two database types:

 - **eaZI**: Document-based NoSQL with Firestore-like collections, documents, and subcollections (default)
-- **MongoDB**: Relational-style database with tables, columns, and rows
+- **RelaDB**: Relational-style database with tables, columns, and rows

 Configure the backend database type via `DATABASE_TYPE` environment variable (`eazi` or `mongodb`).
 See the main SCS documentation for details.